 Plus, I just wasn't ready to sell the engagement ring — or part with that time of my life.

 I see now I wasn't ready to face it.
-When you’re ready to sell your engagement ring and wedding band, check out online auction Worthy.com now.
+When you’re ready to resell your engagement ring and wedding band, check out online auction Worthy.com now.
 Worthy has an A+ BBB rating, tens of thousands of successful auctions, and provides each seller with a free GIA lab report.

 How to sell your engagement ring (or wedding band)

-Then, a few summers ago, I had a change of heart about my own ideas of keeping my rings for my daughter.
+A few summers ago, I had a change of heart about my own ideas of keeping my rings for my daughter.

 I thought to the handful of people I know who had used wedding rings left over from marriages that had ended in divorce.